 Once you are happy with the overlap you’ve made, pin in place.
 You will now stitch the placemats together along the sides of the overlapped areas, and along the length of the placemats (only near the end of the placemat on top of the stack as shown in the image below.

 You will leave the overlap on the other side unsewn, creating our back pocket, as seen below…

 4. Create lining.

 6).
-Attach male end of magnetic snap onto liner.
+Attach the male end of the magnetic snap onto the liner.